Skip to main content

 Default value: 5

 Vectara manages both system and user roles and prompts for the generative LLM out of the box by default.
-However, Scale customers can override the prompt_template via this variable.
+However, users can override the prompt_template via this variable.
 The prompt_template is in the form of an Apache Velocity template.
 For more details on how to configure the prompt_template, see the long-form documentation.
-See pricing for more details on becoming a Scale customer.

-This is property is deprecated in favor clearer naming.
+This property is deprecated in favor of clearer naming.
 Use prompt_template.
 This property will be ignored if prompt_template is set.

 Controls the length of the generated output.
 This is a rough estimate and not a hard limit: the end output can be longer or shorter than this value.
 This is generally implemented by including the max_response_characters in the prompt, and the LLM's instruction following capability dictates how closely the generated output is limited.